 It also doesn’t take Social Security cost-of-living-adjustments (COLAs) into account.
 In this case, the amount of the benefit I would receive at 67 would be higher than what I would get t 62, though its purchasing power will likely not have changed.

 If you adjust for these assumptions, you’ll have a good idea of what your post-retirement Social Security income will be, and what portion of your post-retirement budget it will cover.
 This tells you what one part of your retirement income will be.
-The other parts of your retirement income will be your FERS annuity, and the withdrawals from the Thrift Savings Plan (TSP).
+The other parts of your retirement income will be your FERS annuity, and the withdrawals from the TSP.

 For regular FERS employees: